 Customs finds 600 kilos of cocaine in the port of Hamburg – drug crime strikes!

-As can be smuggled from the port of Hamburg, so many drugs can be smuggled, is a mystery that the authorities try to solve with all the might.
-Today it became known that customs in the port of Hamburg secured almost 600 kilograms of cocaine.
-As Sat1 regional , the street sales value of these drugs is around 24 million euros!
-The find occurred last Wednesday when the drugs were hidden in a fruit container from South America on a palette.
-The whole thing got rolling through a hint from the Dominican Republic.
+How so many drugs can be smuggled out of the port of Hamburg is a mystery that the authorities are trying hard to solve.
+Today it was announced that customs seized almost 600 kilograms of cocaine in the port of Hamburg.
+How Sat1 Regional reported, the street value of these drugs is around 24 million euros!
+The discovery happened last Wednesday when the drugs were discovered hidden on a pallet in a fruit container from South America.
+The whole thing started with a tip from the Dominican Republic.

-In the past few months, there has already been evidence of a possible connection to a drug discovery in the late 2024 in Saxony, in which 590 kilograms of cocaine were found in banana boxes in Grimma.
-At that time, a manager had informed the police after seeing suspicious packages on the pallets.
-So far, however, there are no arrests in connection with the current find.
+In recent months there have already been indications of a possible connection to a drug discovery in Saxony at the end of 2024, in which 590 kilograms of cocaine were found in banana crates in Grimma.
+At that time, a plant manager informed the police after seeing suspicious packages on the pallets.
+So far, however, there have been no arrests in connection with the current find.

 Increase security in the port of Hamburg

-The drug problem is not just a local, but an international topic.
-Hamburg, as the third largest port in Europe, is particularly the focus of the international drug inventory smuggling.
-In order to be better prepared against these challenges in the future, the new port security center (HSZ) was opened.
-Interior Senator Andy Grote and high -ranking representatives of police and customs were present at the opening ceremony.
-The aim of the HSZ is to strengthen the security in the port of Hamburg through close cooperation between various law enforcement and control authorities.
-As port Hamburg is also aimed at an improved information system to curb drug crime.
+The drug problem is not just a local issue, but an international one.
+Hamburg, as the third largest port in Europe, is particularly at the focus of international drug import smuggling.
+In order to be better prepared to face these challenges in the future, the new port security center (HSZ) was opened.
+Interior Senator Andy Grote and high-ranking representatives from the police and customs were present at the opening ceremony.
+The HSZ aims to strengthen security in the Port of Hamburg through close cooperation between various law enforcement and control authorities.
+How Port of Hamburg Reportedly, an improved information system is also being sought in order to curb drug-related crime more effectively.

-President of the police Falk Schnabel emphasizes the need to decide the drug smuggling.
-With a newly introduced whistle portal, port employees should be able to submit anonymous reports about suspicious observations.
-A Hamburg police campaign also warns of recruitment from criminal organizations.
+Police Chief Falk Schnabel emphasizes the need to take decisive action against drug smuggling.
+With a newly introduced whistleblower portal, port employees will be able to submit anonymous reports about suspicious observations.
+A campaign by the Hamburg police also warns against recruitment attempts by criminal organizations.

-Combating drug crime is a major challenge for the international community.
-A turnover of around $ 500 billion a year in global drug business supports organized crime and destabilizes countries while public health is endangered.
-Germany pursues a comprehensive approach together with the EU in the fight against international drug trafficking, such as the Foreign Office .
-The focus on police cooperation and the establishment of institutions in affected countries is placed, because repressive measures alone are not sufficient.
+Combating drug-related crime is a major challenge for the international community.
+Around $500 billion a year in the global drug trade supports organized crime and destabilizes countries while endangering public health.
+Germany, together with the EU, is pursuing a comprehensive approach in the fight against international drug trafficking Foreign Office communicates.
+The focus is on police cooperation and the development of institutions in affected countries, because repressive measures alone are not sufficient.

-It is clear that the international community has to work together to create alternatives for endangered groups and reduce illegal drug trafficking.
-This is the only way we can tackle the problem sustainably and increase security in our cities.
+It is clear that the international community must work together to create alternatives for vulnerable groups and reduce the illegal drug trade.
+This is the only way we can tackle the problem sustainably and increase safety in our cities.